Back to Home

 What to know before choosing

-• Pricing and plans can change; confirm in the App Store on your device.
+• Pricing and plans can change; confirm current in-app purchase options in the App Store on your device.

 Download VoiceScriber

-Runner-up: Just Press Record (best for simple capture + solid transcripts)
+Runner-up: Just Press Record (best one-time Apple ecosystem recorder)

 Who it's for